Ohlight10/Portfolioprojects/README.md

  Insights:

- * show that data jobs are everywhere
+ * Show that data jobs are everywhere
  * Python was the top choice for programming
- * show that data scientists and data engineers made the most money
+ * Show that data scientists and data engineers made the most money
  * Education and experience are important for newcomers